In Question System and Industries

 Trustworthy Monetary System?
 It would seem that ·

-develops monetary policy? ·
+that develops monetary policy? ·

 One